 Pom fruits and stone fruits can be grafted in January - March.
 Cherry wood does not store well and can start pushing buds in the fridge.
 Make sure to graft these early.

 Below are the images of the same tree.

 One year after grafting

 Feijoa is a special case of evergreens and can be hard to graft.
-I had a good experience grafting them in ground in early April.
+I had a good experience grafting them in the ground in early April.
 However grafting later in the season especially right before the heat waves reduced my grafting success.
-Grafting onto the in ground trees is always more efficient than grafting potted plants.
+Grafting onto the in-ground trees is always more efficient than grafting potted plants.
 The latest trend is to graft them in February.
 This is my plan for this season.
 Feijoa wood collection and grafting can be done at the same time, regardless of the season.
 Feijoa wood also stores well in a fridge for a few months.

-Avocado, white sapote, and citrus grafting almost always works for me, but the best time is early spring, March - April.
+Avocado, white sapote, and citrus grafting almost always works for me, but the best time is the early spring, March - April.
 These do not store well in the fridge, and I try to use them in under a week time.

 The type of grafts does not seem to influence my success rate.
 I mostly do clefts, bark grafts, and chip buds.
 Connecting the cambial layers as perfect as possible at least on one side is very important.

 Citrus is the king of the winter fruits here.
 I have a number of earlier posts on various citrus cultivars with their ripening times.
 Here I have 5 different mandarins, Early Navels, Vainiglia Sanguino acidless oranges, Kyomi tangor, Cocktain grapefruit, and two different kinds of limes.